radektomasek/fullstack-development-notes/framer-motion-intro/README.md

-# Framer Motion - an introduction
+# Introduction to Framer Motion

 In this workshop, we are going to show basic capabilities of [Framer Motion](https://www.framer.com/motion), an amazing library that helps you to create beautiful motion animations in React.